helpmefindlaw/docs/docs/user-guide/data-types.md

 # Data Types

-Internally, the data the passes through Rivet is marked as a number of data types.
-When integrating Rivet with your own application, you will need to know what these data types are and how to handle them.
+Internally, the data the passes through Lawme is marked as a number of data types.
+When integrating Lawme with your own application, you will need to know what these data types are and how to handle them.

 ## DataValue

-A DataValue is a value that can be passed through Rivet.
-It is a union of all the possible data types that can be passed through Rivet.
+A DataValue is a value that can be passed through Lawme.
+It is a union of all the possible data types that can be passed through Lawme.
 It is represented as an object with a `type` property and a `value` property.
 The `type` key is in the table below, except when additional type decorators are present on the type.

 ## Decorators